 International Dark Sky Place designations almost always begin with a small group of individuals who organize to seek formal protection of their nightscape.
 By arranging for good outdoor lighting policies, rehabilitating poor-quality outdoor lighting installations, and reaching out to educate neighbors and visitors on the importance of dark skies, International Dark Sky Places (IDSP) set a positive example for their communities and countries.

 How The Certification Process Works

-After reviewing the guidelines, applicants can start the designation process by submitting an inquiry (below) for their site.
-From there, IDA staff will provide an initial assessment of the place and next steps for the applicant.
+After reviewing the guidelines, applicants can start the designation process by submitting an inquiry for their site.
+From there, IDA staff will provide an initial assessment of the site’s eligibility and next steps for the applicant.
+If deemed eligible based on Program criteria, the applying place will be given a link to pay a non-refundable pre-application fee of USD 250.00.
+Once the payment is received and the applicant indicates their initially-proposed timeline for completing their project, the place will be considered active within the IDSP Program designation pipeline and is thereby eligible for advising and ultimate review.
 IDA staff will continue to work closely alongside the applicant as they gather all the necessary evidence in support of the designation as outlined in the guidelines.

 - Communities: Must have some type of legal organization that is officially recognized by outside groups.
 This can be in the form of a town, city, municipality or other legally organized community (such as an urban neighborhood or subdivisions).
 There is no night sky quality criterion associated with this category.

 - Parks: Must be public or private land, accessible to the public in part or whole, that is legally protected for scientific, natural, educational, cultural, heritage and/or public enjoyment purposes.
 The core area must provide an exceptional dark sky resource, relative to the communities and cities that surround it, where the night sky brightness is routinely equal to or darker than 21.2 magnitudes per square arc second.